 Some threats, like modern phishing attacks and zero-day attacks, can go undetected by traditional systems that are only helmed by security teams using basic tools.
 With the rising range of power available to cyber criminals, AI-powered cybersecurity is no longer a perk.
 It is a necessity.

 Most companies host a plethora of sensitive consumer data that must be protected from third-party sources, especially from any individual with malicious intent.
 To do this effectively, the data is not made accessible to everyone, and this is ensured by using advanced authentication and verification measures.
 We can often put such measures in place when we log in to web and mobile applications.

-With AI-powered authentication, there is a reduced risk of unauthorised access to user data since the AI tools can effectively establish a user’s identity by the company’s behaviour patterns to previous patterns.
+With AI-powered authentication, there is a reduced risk of unauthorized access to user data since the AI tools can effectively establish a user’s identity by the company’s behavior patterns to previous patterns.
 This can include data on biometric measures like facial recognition, making it much more difficult for threat actors to access the protected data.

 Predictive data analytics

 Predictive analytics helps security teams ascertain the likelihood of specific attacks so that responsive measures can be planned and deployed in time.
 While traditional tools in this space have worked effectively until now, AI intervention makes their forecasts much more accurate.